niluferAltinoluk/NaiveBayes-Projects/README.md

 * Exploratory Data Analysis (EDA) - Pie Chart
 * Split Data into Features (X) and Target (y)
 * Split Data into Training and Testing Sets
-* Text Vectorization using CountVectorizer
+* Vectorization
 * Feature Binarization for Bernoulli Naive Bayes
 * Train and Evaluate Multinomial Naive Bayes
 * Train and Evaluate Gaussian Naive Bayes
 * Train and Evaluate Bernoulli Naive Bayes
+* Checking the best n bins value for categorical naive bayes (diabetes)

 ## Results and evaluation
 In this project, we trained our email-spam dataset.
 We observed the results of our various naive bayes algorithms.